MTG/acousticbrainz-genre-dataset/data/README.md

 - 1.13 genres and 1.72 subgenres per recording on average
 - [genre/subgenre distribution](https://drive.google.com/open?id=0B9efYsv7Y7gpSTZyeXlQREhsOWc)

+Genre/subgenre taxonomy and distribution in terms of recordings and releasegroups for all four development datasets are reported [here](../data_stats/).

 The datasets are partially intersected.

 Note that the data we provide is very large-scale.
 It includes a large number of music recordings and many of music features for those recordings.
 Participants are free to use all of the data to train their systems or only its part.